How can I make sure the content I post to Instagram doesn't violate copyright law?

 It's possible to infringe someone else's copyright when you post their content on Instagram, even if you:

-- Bought or downloaded the content (ex: a song from iTunes)
+- Bought or downloaded the content (example: a song from iTunes)

 - Recorded the content onto your own recording device (examples: a song playing in the background during a party, concert, sporting event, wedding, etc.)